LoyolaChicagoBooks/scalaworkshop/source/cs1.rst

    Enter a number >= 0  and <= 100?
 100

 It is interesting to think about whether we can turn an interactive while loop into one without side effects.
-There are so many bad things that happent to us as CS1 educators when we work with interactive loops:
+There are so many bad things that happen to us as CS1 educators when we work with interactive loops:

 - Improper initialization of the ``response`` variable.